quorten/quorten-blog1/_posts/2019-09-15-detail-mac-image.md

 <!-- more -->

+UPDATE 2019-09-21: Please note that my terminology of "drive" here is a misnomer, it is technically a "volume" or "partition."
+In order to get a full hard disk image, including the partition table, you need to use the SCSI Manager.
+See [my newer blog article]({{ site.baseurl }}/blog/2019/09/22/mac-dc-128k-io-speed) for details.

 * First, start by iterating all available disk drives.
 Use the `GetDrvQHdr()` macro to get a pointer to the _drive queue_ header.
   The `QHdr` data structure is described in Chapter 13 of Volume II